-Spring Hill College will maintain for a period of at least seven years records of:
+Spring Hill College will maintain for a period of at least seven years' records of:

 - 1. Each sexual harassment investigation including any determination regarding responsibility and any audio or audiovisual recording or transcript required under federal regulation; - 2.
 Any disciplinary sanctions imposed on the Respondent; - 3.
 Any remedies provided to the Complainant designed to restore or preserve equal access to Spring Hill College's education program or activity; - 4.
 Any appeal and the result therefrom; - 5.
-Any Informal Resolution and the result therefrom; - 6.
-All materials used to train Title IX Coordinators, Investigators, Decision-makers, and any person who facilitates an Informal Resolution process.
-Spring Hill College will make these training materials publicly available at www.shc.edu; and b.
-Any measures designed to restore or preserve equal access to Spring Hill College's education program or activity; and c.
-If no supportive measures were provided to the Complainant, document the reasons why such a response was not clearly unreasonable in light of the known circumstances.
+Any Informal Resolution and the result therefrom;

+- 6. All materials used to train Title IX Coordinators, Investigators, Decision-makers, and any person who facilitates an Informal Resolution process.
+Spring Hill College will make these training materials publicly available at www.shc.edu; and - 7.
+Any actions, including any supportive measures, taken in response to a report or formal complaint of sexual harassment, including: - The basis for all conclusions that the response was not deliberately indifferent; - Any measures designed to restore or preserve equal access to Spring Hill College's education program or activity; and - If no supportive measures were provided to the Complainant, document the reasons why such a response was not clearly unreasonable in light of the known circumstances.